Ben Roethlisberger Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- In nine matchups against the Ravens, Roethlisberger averaged 277 passing yards per game, 34.5 yards higher than his over/under in Sunday's game.
+- Roethlisberger averages 277 passing yards per game in nine matchups against the Ravens, 37.5 more yards than his over/under in Sunday's game.

-- Roethlisberger recorded one touchdown pass in each of those games against the Ravens, while throwing multiple TDs in five matchups.
+- Roethlisberger threw a touchdown pass in all of those outings against the Ravens, with multiple TD passes in five games.

 - Note: Roethlisberger's stats vs. Ravens date back to 2016.

-- The 296.4 yards per game the Ravens are giving up through the air makes them the NFL's worst pass defense.
+- The 296.4 yards per game the Ravens are conceding through the air makes them the NFL's worst pass defense.

-- With 30 passing TDs conceded this year, the Ravens defense is ranked 30th in the league.
+- The Ravens' defense is 30th in the league, allowing 1.9 passing touchdowns per game.

 Recent Performances

-- Last week against the Browns, Roethlisberger went 24-for-46 (52.2 percent) for 123 yards, while throwing one touchdown and one interception.
+- In last week's outing against the Browns, Roethlisberger had 123 yards while completing 52.2% of his passes, while throwing one touchdown with one interception.

-- Roethlisberger has thrown for 430 yards (143.3 ypg), completing 59.4% of his passes and collecting two touchdown passes and two interceptions over his last three games.

-- He's also chipped in on the ground, with -1 rushing yards (-0.3 ypg) on four carries with one rushing touchdown.

 Roethlisberger's Pittsburgh Teammates